Resigning at home can feel like stepping off a solid pavement onto a moving walkway. Exciting, but only if you know where it’s going.

 | End-of-service benefits | Part of total compensation | How basic salary is defined, and how service is calculated |

-We should also check practical support: temporary accommodation, SIM setup, bank account letter, and whether the employer provides PRO support for visa steps.
+You should also check practical support: temporary accommodation, SIM setup, bank account letter, and whether the employer provides PRO support for visa steps.

 Written documents: Offer letter and full contract received, with salary breakdown, benefits, notice, and probation clearly stated.